-Delivery of Notice Notice in writing of every Meeting shall be given to - • Every Member of the company at the address registered with the company or depository.
-The Directors and Auditors of the company, the Secretarial Auditor, • Debenture Trustees, if any, and, Wherever applicable or so required, to other specified persons.
-Mode of delivery of Notice Notice shall be sent by hand or by ordinary post or by speed post or by registered post or by courier or by facsimile or by e-mail or by any other electronic means.
-Notice shall be sent to Members by registered post or speed post or courier or e-mail and not by ordinary post in the following cases: \checkmark if the company provides the facility of e-voting ; \checkmark if the item of business is being transacted through postal ballot.
-If a particular mode of delivery is specified by member, notice shall be sent by that mode at the expense of the member as may be prescribed by the company.
-Notice shall be sent to Members by registered post or speed post or e-mail if the Meeting is called by the requisitionists themselves where the Board had not proceeded to call the Meeting.
-In case of companies having a website, the Notice shall simultaneously be hosted on the website till the conclusion of the Meeting.
-In case of a private company, the Notice shall be hosted on the website of the company, if any, unless otherwise provided in the Articles.
-Day and Time of conducting Annual General Meeting An Annual General Meeting and a Meeting called by the requisitionists shall be called during business hours, i.e., between 9 a.m. and 6 p.m., on a day that is not a National Holiday.
-Venue of Annual General Meeting • Annual General Meetings shall be held either at the registered office of the company or at some other place within the city, town or village in which the registered office of the company is situated, whereas other General Meetings may be held at any place within India. • A Meeting called by the requisitionists shall be held either at the registered office of the company or at some other place within the city, town or village in which the registered office of the company is situated. • In case of a Government company, the Annual General Meeting shall be held at its registered office or any other place with the approval of the Central Government, as may be required in this behalf.
+- Notice shall be sent by hand or by ordinary post or by speed post or by registered post or by courier or by facsimile or by e-mail or by any other electronic means. - Notice shall be sent to Members by registered post or speed post or courier or e-mail and not by ordinary post in the following cases: - if the company provides the facility of e-voting; - if the item of business is being transacted through postal ballot. - If a particular mode of delivery is specified by member, notice shall be sent by that mode at the expense of the member as may be prescribed by the company. - Notice shall be sent to Members by registered post or speed post or e-mail if the Meeting is called by the requisitionists themselves where the Board had not proceeded to call the Meeting. - In case of companies having a website, the Notice shall simultaneously be hosted on the website till the conclusion of the Meeting.

+Day and Time of conducting Annual General Meeting

+An Annual General Meeting and a Meeting called by the requisitionists shall be called during business hours, i.e., between 9 a.m. and 6 p.m., on a day that is not a National Holiday.

+Venue of Annual General Meeting

+- Annual General Meetings shall be held either at the registered office of the company or at some other place within the city, town or village in which the registered office of the company is situated, whereas other General Meetings may be held at any place within India. - A Meeting called by the requisitionists shall be held either at the registered office of the company or at some other place within the city, town or village in which the registered office of the company is situated. - In case of a Government company, the Annual General Meeting shall be held at its registered office or any other place with the approval of the Central Government, as may be required in this behalf. - In case of wholly owned subsidiary of a foreign company, the meeting can be held out of India also.